shahv1057/blog/src/pages/random_forest.md

 ```

 ### Cleaning/Feature Engineering
 A computer cannot understand words like 'punt' or 'pass'.
 Therefore, I need to transform my data into an all-numeric data set to effectively utilize sklearn's Random Forest Classifier algorithim.
-In order to transform my current data, I'm going to need to define, adjust, clean, and feature engineer my data.
+In order to transform my current data, I'm going to need to define, adjust, and clean my data.

 #### Variables